 Louisiana State University and Agricultural & Mechanical College in Baton Rouge is a great online school for students looking into degree programs with a flexible schedule.
 The school offers seven online degree programs for undergraduate students.
-You can study mathematics, accounting, world religions or construction management through the online degree programs.
+You can study mathematics, accounting, world religions or construction management through online degree programs.

-The way Louisiana State University and Agricultural & Mechanical College differs from other programs is the availability of higher levels of education.
+The way Louisiana State University and Agricultural & Mechanical College differ from other programs is the availability of higher levels of education.
 The degree program allows students to continue into graduate studies and take online certifications that enhance and improve student abilities.
 The flexible programs let students work at their own pace and accomplish their long-term goals for education.
-Louisiana State University and Agricultural & Mechanical College offers a variety of support services to online students that helps with enrollment and navigating the online system to keep up with classes.
+Louisiana State University and Agricultural & Mechanical College offer a variety of support services to online students that helps with enrollment and navigating the online system to keep up with classes.

 Number of Online Programs: 7